-Who can submit projects to Gale Research Showcase?
+Who can submit a Project to Gale Research Showcase?

-Any undergraduate and postgraduate students studying at an institution that subscribes to Gale Digital Scholar Lab.
+Any undergraduate student, postgraduate student or early career researcher studying at an institution that subscribes to Gale Digital Scholar Lab is invited to submit to the Gale Research Showcase.

 How do I know if my institution has access to Gale Digital Scholar Lab?